A-Peoples/Madden-Generator/README.md

 # Madden-Generator
-Upload both csv files to your Google Drive
+Upload both CSV files to your Google Drive